justinbmcbride/DLA-Project/README.md

 ![Screenshot](Images/Screenshot_live.png)

-* To get the demo to be < 2min, this JustinDemo script was written:
+* To get the demo to be < 2min, this JustinDemo script was written and stored in the bin directory:
 ```
 #!/bin/bash
 # Object detection demo